orbeon/orbeon-forms-doc/form-builder/form-editor.md

 Changing the language immediately updates the Form Builder user interface: you do not even need to save your form prior to using this feature.

 _NOTE: This feature controls the language of the Form Builder user interface only.
-For localization of the form definition you are currently editing, see documentation below.
+For localization of the form definition you are currently editing, see documentation below._

 ![Form Builder's Top Bar](images/top.png)

 ## The bottom bar

+### Buttons

 The bottom bar of Form Builder shows the following buttons: